LuizStSantos/financing-evaluation-system/README.md

     ```bash
     cd financing-evaluation-system
-    javac Main.java
+    javac FinancingEvaluationSystem.java
-    java Main
+    java FinancingEvaluationSystem
     ```

 3. **Interact with the system**:

    The system will prompt for the following information:
     - Do you have a job? (yes or no)
     - Do you own a company? (yes or no)
-   - Is your name with Serasa? (yes or no)
+    - Did your credit score drop from 670? (yes or no)
     - Enter the loan amount you wish to acquire.
     - Enter the down payment, either as a percentage or absolute value.
     - Enter the number of months for financing.
     - Enter the monthly interest rate.

    After providing all this information, the system will calculate your eligibility for financing and display the down payment, monthly installments, and total amount to be paid.